- Nassau Hall. Princeton's

 - Campus of Sarnoff Corporation.

-- David Cardiff converted Maxwell's equations into electronic industry.
+- David Sarnoff converted Maxwell's equations into electronic industry.

 - Dow Jones Co. is about 10 km from